Towards Knowledge Guided Pretraining Approaches for Multimodal Foundation Models: Applications in Remote Sensing: Results: Soil Moisture Tasks

-To estimate a soil moisture value in the future, the inputs we provide are satellite image time series, weather data till that future date and past soil moisture values.
-We use a input interval of 6 satellite images and predict the soil moisture value at a 7th timestamp in the future.
+To estimate a soil moisture value in the future, we provide past satellite image time series and weather data to get embeddings from each pretraining objective.
+Then using those embeddings and weather till a future date we estimate the soil moisture at a future date.
+We use an input timeframe of 6 satellite images and predict the soil moisture value at a random 7th timestamp in the future.
 Each tile is split into 100 grids and a 60-20-20 train-val-test split is done, ensuring no overlap in regions.
-Multiple samples are generated from each grid, and after preprocessing, we retain 1800 samples for training, 400 for validation, and 400 for testing.
+Multiple samples are generated from each grid, and after preprocessing, we retain 300 samples for training, 150 for validation, and 150 for testing.
 To enhance model generalization, we ensure a diverse distribution of forecast range (i.e. the number of days into the future for which forecasts are made), allowing the model to learn both short-term and long-term forecasting patterns.
-Due to the forecasting related nature of this task, it would be inappropriate to finetune with the SM-MR and MM-MR embeddings, as these methods are not designed for extrapolating into the future.
+Since we are forecasting using embeddings from past data and future weather data, we can test this task on all strategies of pretraining.
 A decoding head for forecasting is appended and finetuned using Mean Absolute Error loss.
 Encoder is kept fixed.
 For more architecture and implementation details please refer to Appendix Section \ref{sec:soil_moisture_forecasting_appendix}.
+To reiterate, we use embeddings from each pretraining strategy for capturing past information and use that for forecasting, so the focus of this task is on how the embedding from each pretraining strategy affects in forecasting task.